Brian Williams cancels Letterman appearance: NBC source

 Williams, who has told the tale repeatedly over the years, has escaped close scrutiny over the remarks until recently.
 He apologized this week, saying he “misremembered” the incident, an explanation that prompted military personnel and other journalists to call for his resignation.
 Williams has also been widely derided on social media.

+“As his profession shrinks and softens, Williams felt compelled to try to steal the kind of glory that can only be earned the hard way,” columnist Maureen Dowd wrote in the New York Times on Sunday.

-Elizabeth Spayd, editor and publisher of Columbia Journalism Review, told ABC’s News’s “This Week with George Stephanopoulos” on Sunday that NBC should have an outside expert carry out an investigation of Williams’ statements.
+Also on Sunday, Elizabeth Spayd, editor and publisher of Columbia Journalism Review, told ABC’s News’s “This Week with George Stephanopoulos” that NBC should have an outside expert carry out an investigation of Williams’ statements.

+“I don’t think that there’s going to be enough credibility that gets attached to that kind of an investigation when the people doing it … that have personal connections, personal relationships with Brian Williams,” Spayd told ABC News’s “This Week with George Stephanopoulos.”
+“They work for a network … that has a lot at stake.”

 NBC News declined comment over the Letterman cancellation.